tinganho/balanced-storage/README.md

 }
 ```

-Just adding the expression `this.subView.removeUser()`.
+Just adding the call expression `this.subView.removeUser()` below.
 Will turn the toogle off.
 Now, on the same scope we have a matching `on` and `off` toogles.
 So the compiler will compile the following code.
 ```typescript
 import { UserChangeTitle } from '/model'